ssnell227/gatsby-starter-business/src/pages/services/index.md

     image: /img/unnamed.jpg
     text: A detailed overview of the condition of materials and structures within the home.
-asbesdosBlock:
+asbestosBlock:
-  title: Asbestos testing
+  title: Asbestos Testing
   image: /img/charles-deluvio-qja6wdmrnwm-unsplash.jpg
   listitem:
     - title: " "
+      text: >-
-      text: Inspection and consultation by a licensed and certified asbestos inspector can be performed in both commercial and residential settings.
+        Inspection and consultation by a licensed and certified asbestos inspector
+                can be performed in both commercial and residential settings.
 Inspections are performed using Asbestos Hazard Emergency Response Act (AHERA) guidelines.
 leadBlock:
   title: Lead Testing
   image: /img/tim-mossholder-vj1enh83l_a-unsplash.jpg